 After a successful or unsuccessful UE Network Slice-Specific Authentication and Authorization, the UE context in the AMF shall retain the authentication and authorization status for the UE for the related specific S-NSSAI of the HPLMN or SNPN while the UE remains RM-REGISTERED in the PLMN or SNPN, so that the AMF is not required to execute a Network Slice-Specific Authentication and Authorization for a UE at every Periodic Registration Update or Mobility Registration procedure with the PLMN or SNPN.

+NOTE: The support of NSSAA in EPS including the impact on how the AMF handles at Initial Registration or Mobility Registration Update is specified in Annex Y of TS 23.502[3].

 A Network Slice-Specific AAA server may revoke the authorization or challenge the authentication and authorization of a UE at any time.
 When authorization is revoked for an S-NSSAI that maps to an S-NSSAI in the current Allowed NSSAI for an Access Type, the AMF shall provide a new Allowed NSSAI to the UE and trigger the release of all PDU sessions associated with the S-NSSAI, for this Access Type.

 The AMF provides the GPSI of the UE related to the S-NSSAI to the AAA Server to allow the AAA server to initiate the Network Slice-Specific Authentication and Authorization, or the Authorization revocation procedure, where the current AMF serving the UE needs to be identified by the system, so the UE authorization status can be challenged or revoked.